Diagnostic tool make you repair your car more convenient

 Verizon revealed this morning that Samsung's Galaxy S20 lineup will be the first Samsung phones to receive Android 11 and Samsung's One UI 3.0 in the US, and now the software has already started trickling out to customers, according to Droid Life.
 One UI 3.0 has been in public beta for the last two months, but this marks the official release of the final software.

-Launch scan tool. notifications and security features of Android 11, along with some add-ons specific to One UI.
+One UI 3.0 has the messaging, See: Launch scan tool. notifications and security features of Android 11, along with some add-ons specific to One UI.
 Samsung has added easier ways to access widgets, take screenshots, and double-tap the screen to put your phone to sleep, to name a few, but if you want a more exhaustive list of all of the One UI 3.0 changes, you can check out this roundup at Android Police.

 Outside the US, the international launch of One UI 3.0 also seems to be spinning up as well.
 Android Police says that Samsung sent a full schedule of release dates to users in Egypt, with the flagship S20 line receiving Android 11 and One UI 3.0 some time in December, though after the US.
 According to the schedule, the next phones to receive the update will be the Note 20, Z Fold, Note 10, and S10 phones in January 2021.
 The update will take some time to hit every Samsung phone that supports it you're using a Galaxy A10, A20 or A30S, don't expect to see it before August.